warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 To modify who has permissions to read, write, and manage a database, make a PUT request against `https://$USERNAME.cloudant.com/_api/v2/db/$DB/_security`.
 To see what roles you can assign, see [Roles](#roles).

 <aside class="notice" role="complementary" aria-label="cookiesaregood">
-To add a new user, you also make a PUT request.
+To add a new user, you can make a PUT request.

 ```
 PUT /_api/v2/db/$DATABASE/_security HTTP/1.1